Stacey Plaskett, a House delegate who couldn’t vote to impeach Trump, is using her prosecutorial background to try to convict him

-“The vice president, the speaker of the House, the first and second in line to the presidency were performing their constitutional duties, presiding over the election certification and they were put in danger,” Plaskett said.
-“President Trump put a target on their backs and his mob broke into the Capitol to hunt them down.”
+“The vice president, the speaker of the House, the first and second in line to the presidency, were performing their constitutional duties presiding over the election certification, and they were put in danger,” Plaskett said.
+“President Trump put a target on their backs, and his mob broke into the Capitol to hunt them down.”

 At the beginning of her evening presentation, Plaskett, 54, shared that she’d been in the Capitol on another harrowing day when all the lives of those working inside were in danger.
 On Sept.
 11, 2001, Plaskett was a staffer in the House, and she reflected on how she might be dead if Flight 93 had reached the Capitol as planned.

-“When I think of that and I think of these insurgents, these images, incited by our own president of the United States attacking this Capitol to stop the certification of a presidential election,” she said, enunciating each syllable, then pausing before adding, “our democracy, our republic.”
+“When I think of that and I think of these insurgents, these images, incited by our own president of the United States, attacking this Capitol to stop the certification of a presidential election,” she said, enunciating each syllable, then pausing before adding, “our democracy, our republic.”

 Before returning to her ancestral home in the Virgin Islands, Plaskett spent much of her career in Washington.
 She attended Georgetown University for her undergraduate degree and American University for law school.
 Then a Republican, she worked as a staffer on Capitol Hill and in the Justice Department in the George W. Bush administration.
 She became a Democrat in 2008 ahead of her first unsuccessful run for delegate in the Virgin Islands in 2012.
 She won the seat in 2014.

-Her selection to the managers team is a reunion of sorts with Rep. Jamie Raskin (D-Md.), the lead House impeachment manager, an opportunity to learn again from her former law professor at American.
+Her selection to the managers team is a reunion of sorts with Rep. Jamie B. Raskin (D-Md.), the lead House impeachment manager, an opportunity to learn again from her former law professor at American University.

 “This is a moment of special pride for me because Representative Plaskett is not only the first delegate ever to be on a team of impeachment managers in American history, but she was also my law student,” Raskin said, introducing her before her first presentation earlier in the day, “and I hope I’m not violating any federal educational records laws when I say she was an A student then and she’s an A-plus student now.”